 1 cup mayonnaise

 2 (4 ounce) bottles pimentos, drained and chopped into 1/4" bits or one medium fire roasted sweet red bell pepper

 1/2 teaspoon sugar

 2 pinches table black pepper

 Mix-ins.
 Many cooks have found ways to personalize their recipe.
 Common additives are chunks of roasted pecans, grated onions or chopped scallions, Worcestershire, hot sauce or powder, and black pepper.
 I like to add jalapeños or other hot chiles.
 Jazz it up if you want!

 1) Grate the cheese on the big holes of a box grater into a bowl.
 Mix in the rest of the ingredients.
-Refrigerate for a few hours to let the flavors marry.
+If you want more mayo, add it.
+More pimento, sugar, pepper, salt?
+Add it.
+Plenty of room for personalization.
+Prefer Miracle Whip?
+Nobody will call the cops on you.

 Optional.
 Throw the whole thang into the food processor and whup it up until it is fairly smooth as shown in the stuffed tomato above.
 There will be some fine granular texture.
 That's OK.

-2) Before serving, let it sit at room temp for about 15 minutes so it is easier to work with.
+2) Refrigerate for a few hours to let the flavors marry.
+Before serving, let it sit at room temp for about 15 minutes so it is easier to work with.